MicrosoftDocs/customer-insights/ci-docs/audience-insights/measure-templates.md

 ---
 title: "Create measures from templates"
-description: "Define measures using templates for a common use cases." ms.date: 02/28/2022
+description: "Define measures using templates for common use cases." ms.date: 02/28/2022

 ms.subservice: audience-insights